 Core Data Lab lets you easily view, edit and analyze data of SQLite based Core Data and SwiftData apps.
 View, track and explore what’s inside your Core Data database, including all Core Data specific details like relationships, entity descriptions, fetch request templates, composite attributes and more.

 Hit the Play button on the toolbar to start tracking database changes.
-New, deleted and changed data rows are being displayed with distinct colours.
+New, deleted and changed data rows are being displayed with distinct colors.
 Each previous row version is displayed individually, including all value changes.
 Works with macOS apps, and apps running in an iOS, iPadOS, visionOS, watchOS or tvOS simulator.
 There is no need to adjust your project or implement special libraries.

 Set up a new project in a few easy steps.
 Select an app and let Core Data Lab search for matching database.
 Or select a database file and let Core Data Lab search for matching apps.